What’s in Bloom, What to Plant, What to Do!

 Littoral Shelf Plantings

 We love to plant along the pond edge.
-It adds a native planting area that beautifies the shoreline, attracts wildlife, especially wading birds and reduces erosion.
+It adds a native planting area that beautifies the shoreline, attracts wildlife, especially wading birds, and reduces erosion.

 We have long since pruned our flowering shrubs.
 That’s because our flowering shrubs now bloom in early winter when in our northern climate gardens, they used to be dormant.
-Our seasons are mild and comfortable, our environment, lush.
+Our seasons are mild and comfortable, and our environment, is lush.
 But we do think twice about how to define spring.